Quarryhill Educational Tours for Schools

 The spring tour season takes place during the second half of March through the end of May, and the fall season takes place from September through the first half of November.
-The spring, 2014 session is currently full.
-We will be accepting reservations for the 2014-2015 academic year beginning in April, 2014.
+We are now accepting reservations for the 2014-2015 academic year.
 As a limited number of tour dates are available during each season, teachers interested in visiting Quarryhill are advised to apply early.

 To submit a reservation, please print and submit this .pdf:

 Tours last approximately two hours, and are normally scheduled in the morning (but can be scheduled in the afternoon) with time available in our picnic area for lunch (students bring their own) after the tour.
 The program requires teacher and parent chaperones to attend.
 All garden entrance fees are waived for Quarryhill educational school tours.

 This is a very special opportunity for elementary students to experience a unique and beautiful garden and to supplement their classroom botanical education with a distinctive outdoor experience.

 Email us at email@example.com to arrange for a tour date and time, or call us at (707) 996-6027.
 Teachers, please email firstname.lastname@example.org to be put on our teacher mailing list to receive advanced notice of future school tour dates, special events, and other useful information.